This post will break down everything you need to know about nofollow links.

 Finally, let’s check out the results from an industry study.

-And they discovered that dofollow and nofollow backlinks have the same impact on rankings.
+And they discovered that both dofollow and total backlinks (including nofollow links) had similar impact on rankings.

 Bottom Line?
 Nofollow links seem to have some SEO value… especially if those links are from related sites.
 Google may also use anchor text from nofollow links in their algorithm.